fleek-network/fleek-network-docs/docs/node/testnet-onboarding.md

 To confirm the Node Staked amount, you can run the **node details** script to get the information.
 The **node details** output will only show staked information if available, if it doesn't show staked information it means that your Node is not properly staked.

-Check the Node stake by running the following command in the machine or server where the node is setup:
+Check the Node stake by running the following command in the machine or server where the node is set up:

 ```sh
 curl https://get.fleek.network/node_details | bash